-Structural breaks present a major challenge to forecasters as they require information about the time of the break and parameter estimates for the post-break sample.
-Often, both can be estimated only imprecisely (Elliott and Müller, 2007, 2014).
-Furthermore, forecasts are typically evaluated using mean square error loss, which implies a bias-variance trade-off.
-This suggests that ignoring rather than modeling small breaks leads to more accurate forecasts (Pesaran and Timmermann, 2005).
-If sufficiently small breaks can be ignored, the question is: what constitutes sufficiently small?
+Many macroeconomic and financial time series contain structural breaks as documented by Stock and Watson (1996).
+Yet, Stock and Watson also find that forecasts are not substantially affected by the presence of structural breaks.
+Gains from modeling a structural break may be offset by imprecisely estimated break dates and post-break parameters, which Elliott and Müller (2007, 2014) show is a feature of local-to-zero breaks.
+Additionally, forecasts are typically evaluated using mean square forecast error loss, which implies a bias-variance trade-off.
+Ignoring rather than modeling a small break may therefore lead to more accurate forecasts (Pesaran and Timmermann, 2005).
+If a sufficiently small break can be ignored, the question is: what constitutes sufficiently small?

-In this paper, we develop a test for equal forecast accuracy that compares the expected mean square forecast error (MSFE) of the forecast from a postbreak sample to that from the full sample.
-The difference in MSFE depends on a linear combination of the pre- and post-break parameters with weights that are a function of the regressors in the forecast period.
-As a result, breaks in the parameter vector, which are the focus of the extant literature on structural breaks (such as Ploberger et al., 1989; Andrews, 1993; Andrews and Ploberger, 1994; Elliott and Müller, 2007, 2014; Elliott et al., 2015), do not necessarily imply a break in the forecast.
+In this paper, we develop a real-time test for equal forecast accuracy that compares the expected mean square forecast error (MSFE) of a forecast from the post-break sample to that from the full sample for the case of one break.
+The difference in MSFE is a standardized, linear combination of pre- and post-break parameters with weights that depend on the regressors of the forecasting model.
+As a result, a break in the parameter vector, which are the focus of the extant literature on structural breaks, do not necessarily imply a break in the forecast.